andrelcunha/TokenBridge/frontend/README.md

 # TokenBridge Frontend (frontend)

-A frontend to TokenBridge PoC
+A Quasar frontend for the PoC TokenBridge

 ## Install the dependencies
 ```bash